Table of Contents

-Coming from humble beginnings, PopSugar now touts an army of money-making ventures including its Swipe Shop, The Pop Shop, Beauty by PopSugar, and more.
-The publisher tested a plethora of growth strategies and workarounds that were aimed at acquiring users and hooked them to the content as well as the brand’s products & services.
+Coming from humble beginnings, PopSugar now touts an army of money-making ventures, including its Swipe Shop, The Pop Shop, Beauty by PopSugar, and more.
+The publisher tested many growth strategies and workarounds to acquire users and hook them to the content and the brand’s products & services.

 And guess what?
 PopSugar was one of the first publishers to:

 - Embrace affiliate marketing strategy where it added shoppable posts to the content strategy in 2006.

 - Launch a subscription box in 2012.

 - Embrace Snapchat to grow its eCommerce business.